simple-login/website/content/terms.md

 It is prohibited to use the Services to send spams, junk mail, bulk emails.
 It is also forbidden to use your aliases to forward spams from "spambots".
 Any activity that aims to deteriorate the Services email delivery capability is prohibited and can lead to immediate account suspension.

-It is prohibited to use a disposable or forwarding email address as SimpleLogin "mailbox".
+It is prohibited to use a disposable or forwarding email address to register for a SimpleLogin account or to use it as a SimpleLogin "mailbox".

 The Services are provided exclusively to persons.
 Accounts registered by bots or any automated methods are not authorized and will be terminated.